open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The SDK SHOULD provide a way to allow `MetricReader` to respond to [MeterProvider.ForceFlush](#forceflush) and [MeterProvider.Shutdown](#shutdown).
-Individual language clients can decide the language idiomatic approach, for example, as `OnForceFlush` and `OnShutdown` callback functions.
+[OpenTelemetry SDK](../overview.md#sdk) authors CAN decide the language idiomatic approach, for example, as `OnForceFlush` and `OnShutdown` callback functions.

 ### MetricReader operations